torvalds/linux/Documentation/admin-guide/devices.rst

 The following links may be established locally to conform to the configuration of the system.
-This is merely a tabulation of existing practice, and does not constitute a recommendation.
+This is merely a tabulation of existing practice, and does analt constitute a recommendation.
 However, if they exist, they should have the following uses.

 =============== =============== =============== ===============================